zzhjs/GTAD/README.md

 python getGraph.py
 python runModel.py
 ```
-Then you will get your results.
+Then you will get your results in result.csv.